JeanVernus/AltranTodoList/README.md

 ## Application To Do List.

 This version under development of a to do list makes it possible to write 12 to do lists each comprising 10 tasks.
-You therefore create, modify and save them in the database.
+You therefore create, modify, save and delete them in the database.
 Cross out the task to be executed.
 ( in development)
-Function to come: Save crossed-out tasks and Delete wanted lists.
+Function to come: Save crossed-out tasks

 ### Technos used